dummymikumiku/trabalho-final-gdse/README.md

 Put these files inside the "json" directory and enjoy!

 OBS: This solution is VERY SLOW.
-I am NOT a web developer.
+I am NOT a web developer, this was the best I could do.

+And no, I will not allow this shitty code into my main GitHub repo, which is -> https://github.com/mikurindotc